ShelbyWhittakerSmith-co/smalldoglegs/README.md

-#Small Dog Legs
-##Using this Repo:
+Using this Repo:
-Please don't use this repo.
-I am bad at my job.
+Please don't yet.
+I am bad at my job and just want to get better at it.